sk-zk/streetlevel/README.md

 ## Example

-Downloading the closest StreetView panorama to specific location:
+Downloading the closest StreetView panorama to a specific location:

 ```
 from streetlevel import streetview